hyl3rid/blog/data/blog/frenchtoast.md

   - vegan
 ---

-# Vegan French toast With BlackBerry Jelly
+# Vegan French toast With Blackberry Jelly

 This fullfilling yet simple recipe with jelly will blast you.
 These toast are sweet, fluffy, and just what you need to give yourself a treat or to get your day started.